Nutrition for Growth (N4G) commitment

 3. Multilateral partnership including SUN and with the World Food Programme (WFP).

-- Workplace Nutrition Project in Indonesia －provides nutrition balanced meal through catering company
+-provides nutrition-balanced meal through catering company

-- New type of health check-up in Vietnam (Site-visit survey) ―plans to introduces an innovative health check-up business model utilizing industry-government-academia-private technology and knowledge in Japan.
+-plans to introduce an innovative health check-up business model utilizing industry-government-academia-private technology and knowledge in Japan.

 ・ A survey of workplace nutrition improvement projects through catering services in Myanmar” Project

 - A survey to select a factory to be provided nutritionally balanced diets and nutrition education for better productivity of companies

 (Note) (2)To strengthen the momentum of IFNA, a high-level event was held in Yokohama City, Japan, at the margin of the Seventh Tokyo International Conference on African Development (TICAD7) in August, 2019.